360Power/360power-api-doc/README-EN.md

 }
 ```
-You need to provide the resource 'private' which is your private key in DER format as well as replace myAccessToken with your actual access token.
+You need to provide the resource 'private.der' which is your pkcs8 private key in DER format as well as replace myAccessToken with your actual access token.